The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 0.21159109492300626

-The average of the unbiased sample variances is very close to the actual value – as advertised, it is an unbiased estimator.
+The average of the unbiased sample variances is very close to the actual value – which confirms that it is unbiased.

 With sample size 10, the difference between the biased and unbiased estimators is about 10%, which might be non-negligible.
 With sample size 100, the difference is only 1%, which is small enough that is probably doesn’t matter in practice.